What a Communication Specialist Can Do for Your Parish

 LPi • July 22, 2021

 In a perfect world, each parish team would have a specific person designated to all kinds of essential tasks.
-A financial manager to keep track of invoices, funds and investments; a secretary to welcome visitors, schedule appointments, keep track of files, and answer phones and emails; and a janitor to keep the office clean and yard cared for.
+A financial manager to keep track of invoices, funds, and investments, a secretary to welcome visitors, schedule appointments, keep track of files, and answer phones and emails; and a janitor to keep the office clean and yard cared for.
 Unfortunately, we don’t live in a perfect world, but we still have tasks that need to be taken care of — especially that of communication.

 Communicating the good news of your parish and finding ways to get the word out is one of the most important things you can do to grow your parish.
 If you haven’t considered the benefits of a designated Communication Specialist for your church, now is the time.
 From sourcing content for the weekly bulletins to maintaining social media, updating the latest Mass times on your parish website to regular communication to parishioners, you need someone to actively tell the story of your faith community.